 Born in North Africa and raised in southern France, Catherine learned Mediterranean French cooking from her mother and aunt.
 After marrying nutrition expert, Dr. David L. Katz, Catherine applied her scientific acumen to the systematic reconciliation of great cuisine and great nutritional quality, recipe by recipe.
 The result is an approach to optimal eating she and David refer to as “loving food that loves you back,” an approach on which their five children (age range 17 to 27) have been raised.

 Catherine has generated hundreds of “loving food that loves you back” recipes, meeting the highest nutrition standards and the demands of discerning palates in adults and children alike.
 Her recipes have been widely featured in national media, including ABC News, O Magazine, Eating Well, Prevention Magazine, Woman’s World, Fitness, Shape, and many others.
 She is the co-author, with David, of ‘The Flavor Full Diet’ (Rodale, 2005), and a contributor to several other books including ‘The Way to Eat’ (Sourcebooks, 2002), ‘Cut Your Cholesterol’ (Reader’s Digest, 2003), and ‘Disease Proof’ (Hudson Street Press/Penguin, 2013).
-Her recipes also appear in many blogs geared toward busy health-conscious mothers, including: A Better Bag of Groceries, HealthyDiningFinder.com, Naturally Savvy and Slim Science Recipes.
+Her recipes also appear in many blogs geared toward busy health-conscious mothers, including: Catherine’s corner at Naturally Savvy , Taste of Health at HealthyDiningFinder.com, A Better Bag of Groceries and Slim Science Recipes.
 Her approach to loving food that loves you back has received high praise reviews, notably in a 2016 article in NewYork Wag magazine, entitled “The Marriage of Nutritious and Delicious!”.

 Catherine is the co-creator of the Nutrition Detectives™ food label literacy program (Nutrition Detectives), now in use by thousands of schools all over the world.
 She has collaborated in the production of other health promotion programming, namely the Unjunk Yourself® music video program (see: Turn the Tide Foundation Programs), Yale Food Day 2015; “Toward a greener diet”, in collaboration with the Center for Science in the Public Interest, and the Highway To Health Festival 2015 in New York, in collaboration with Healthcorps.
 Catherine has led cooking classes for both adults and children, including a 2-week culinary summer camp at The Silo in New Milford, CT (Hunt Hill Farm Trust), and a healthy gourmet cooking tour at the central markets throughout Texas, alongside her husband Dr. David L. Katz.
 Catherine also presented alongside Master Chef Ron DeSantis, Director of Culinary Excellence at Yale University, for the Yale Alumni class of 75 reunion, longevity event.
 Catherine was the invited chef for the 2016 Health series at the University of Massachussetts at Amherst, rated #1 campus food in the country by the Princeton review, and her Cuisinicity recipes have now been incorporated in their menu offerings.